Vietnamese diasporic music: Origin

 This branch of music was generated from the yellow music in Vietnam.
 Yellow music (nhạc vàng) refers to music produced in South Vietnam during the Vietnam War, named in opposition to red music (nhạc đỏ) endorsed by the socialist government of North Vietnam during the era of the Vietnamese War.
-Oftentimes, yellow music is also referred to like new music (tân nhạc), or sugary music (nhạc sến).
-These terms are reserved for songs that could be considered as popular music, opposed to ritual (like chầu văn), classical or folk music.
+Oftentimes, yellow music is also referred to as new music (tân nhạc), or sugary music (nhạc sến).
+These terms are reserved for songs that could be considered popular music, as opposed to ritual (like chầu văn), classical or folk music.
 Most yellow music has been associated with the bolero genre.

 The term continues to be used by Communist officials in Vietnam to describe songs that they find too sentimental, for example, love songs, that "lead people into a state of suffering over love, the opposite of the ideal happiness that people expect to find in it."
 For Communist revolutionaries, the term "yellow music" has always had a pejorative meaning.
 However, some music sellers in Saigon, used it as a positive term, stamping "yellow music" on their tape and records to identify the sentimental music they were peddling.

 Pre-1975 modern music in Vietnam

 Vietnamese modern music (tân nhạc) began with the French arrival in the early 19th century.
 Initial French music came through the church and then the military right after their colonization of Hanoi in 1873.
 The new French disseminations of popular songs were made even more popular by talking movies and ballroom dancing.
 Young people particularly found the new style of music attractive.

 Primary musical activities in Hanoi before the 1930s included traditional theatre, reformed theatre, and songs by beggars who performed near train and bus stations.
 By the mid-1930s, Vietnamese started to compose songs in their native language using French melodies.
-The lyrics usually quite different from the French versions, but it became prevailing among the people in Vietnam.
+The lyrics were usually quite different from the French versions, but it became prevailing among the people in Vietnam.
 Later, the Vietnamese began to write their own songs as well.
 It is thought that the modern Vietnamese song originated from one of these early composers, Nguyen Van Tuyen, a native student of Huế at the Philharmonic Society of Saigon, who first performed his songs there in 1937.
 By 1938, he was also touring in Hanoi and other cities with great reviews.

 There were a number of Vietnamese composers and singers who were inspired to follow the French styles.
 From that on, pre-war music was developed, which is still widely listened by Vietnamese today.
 The form of music included marching songs, love songs as well as songs about resistance and independence from France.
 Generally speaking, musicians and performers in particular often held low status in Vietnamese society.
 Although pre-war music supposedly ended by 1946 or 1947, some songs were written as late as 1954 are still attributed to this genre.
 The legacy of music is that it is still heard on the stages across Vietnam and even the United States some decades later.